reaandrew/NServiceBusWIthEventSourcing/README.md

 ABOUT

-**Please take the domain modelling in this example with a "pinch of salt".
+*Please take the domain modelling in this example with a "pinch of salt".
+*NServiceBus has documentation about configuring your system with permissions for msmq and things.

+SQL Setup scripts inside the Setup/mssql folder if you want to try MSSQL.

 The immediate goal is to look into different ways an EDA approach can help.